krwow/ebook_cdetype_to_pdoc/README.md

 ## Installation

 *ebook_cdetype_to_pdoc* requires Python 3 to run it, that's the basic prerequisite.
-I'll refer to Python 3 later simply as Python, so keep this in mind. *ebook_cdetype_to_pdoc.py* was tested on Python 3.13.1, but it should be fine with any future versions for a while.
+I'll refer to Python 3 later simply as Python, so keep this in mind.

-The same rule applies to *mobi_header* package, but I recommend using it in version I used, that's *mobi_header 0.0.4*.
-I refer to this version in instructions below.
+*ebook_cdetype_to_pdoc.py* was tested on Python 3.13.1, but it should be fine with any future versions for a while.
+The same rule applies to *mobi_header* package and its requirements, so I recommend using all packages in the same versions as in requirements file.

 ### On Windows

-After having Python installed (if you don't have it yet, you can find it [there](https://www.python.org/downloads/)), you need to install extra package (*mobi_header*) from *pip* by typing in cmd/PowerShell/Terminal:
+After having Python installed (if you don't have it yet, you can find it [there](https://www.python.org/downloads/)), you need to install extra packages (*mobi_header* and other packages it requires) from *pip*.
+Download [requirements.txt](./requirements.txt) file from this repository and install packages listed in this file by typing in cmd/PowerShell/Terminal:

 ```
-py -m pip install mobi_header==0.0.4
+py -m pip install -r requirements.txt
 ```

-All other packages required by *mobi_header* will be downloaded and installed during that.

 Then you just need to get *ebook_cdetype_to_pdoc.py* file from this repository.